Skip to main content

 Error: Upload failed!

--flto can inline the contents of the build id variable, removing the symbol from the executable.
-To work around this, add this flag to the linker args:
+-flto may inline the contents of the Build ID variable, removing the symbol from the executable.
+To work around this, add the appropriate flag to the linker args:

 Uploading Symbol File with Software Type & Version